jcnguyen/dotfiles/cmder/README.md

 3. Run `setup.cmd`
 4. May need to discard changes to `ConEmu.xml` to see changes

 The script creates a symbolic link of the preferences to the dotfiles in this repo.
 A copy of the preferences is saved in the `temp` folder.

+## Cheatsheet

+- List all the aliases: `alias`